CSE512-14W/a3-luheng-pany5/README.md

 ![alt tag](https://github.com/CSE512-14W/a3-luheng-pany5/raw/master/writeup/fig1.png)

-In Figure 1, a dot means a song track and a circle means a tag name.
+In Figure 1, it shows some user-added tags for a searched artist.
+Here a dot means a song track and a circle means a tag name.
 A track with many tags will be listed in the middle and linked with each tag name through edges.
 We used various colors to differentiate top 10 most popular tag nodes for a specific artist.
 When users click a track, it will highlight its associated tags, display the track title and start to play the track.
 In the bottom, it shows the number of tracks listened to and the number of unique tag names tracked by last.fm users for this artist in search.

 ![alt tag](https://github.com/CSE512-14W/a3-luheng-pany5/raw/master/writeup/fig2.png)